 Our outcomes of interest include whether the applicant was made an offer to their programme of choice, whether they withdrew from the process, and which stage of the application process they reached.
-We can observe measures of prior attainment including university attended and subject studied (for graduate and internship programmes), A level grades and GCSE maths grades (for a subset of school leaver and apprenticeship programmes), and indicators of the region of origin of the applicant.
-We also have indicators of the application process including how the applicant found out about the role (networks), the region of the office they applied to, and the job role applied to.
+6 We can observe measures of prior attainment including university attended7 and subject studied (for graduate and internship programmes), A level grades and GCSE maths grades (for a subset of school leaver and apprenticeship programmes), and indicators of the region of origin of the applicant.
+We also have indicators of the application process including how the applicant found out about the role (networks), the region of the office they applied to, and the job role applied to.8

-To compare applicant pools to the relevant populations of available hires, we utilise linked administrative data of all graduates with a UK degree in 2021, having attended a school in England at age 16 (N=251,380) from the National Pupil Database (NPD) and Higher Education Statistics Authority (HESA), for our graduate and internship entry routes.
-For our school leaver and apprenticeship routes we use the National Pupil Database for all school and college leavers from Key Stage 5 in 2019, having attended a school in England at age 16 (N=311,350).
-These years are the latest available that are not affected by Covid-related
+To compare applicant pools to the relevant populations of available hires, we utilise linked administrative data of all graduates with a UK degree in 2021, having attended a school in England at age 16 (N=251,380) from the National Pupil Database (NPD) and Higher Education

-&lt;sup>5 Table 11 in the Technical Appendix indicates that one employer did not provide information on the stage of the process the applicant made it to (rather just offer or reject) for the graduate route.
+6 Table 11 in the Technical Appendix indicates that one employer did not provide information on the stage of the process the applicant made it to (rather just offer or reject) for the graduate route.

-&lt;sup>6 Technical Appendix Section TA7 illustrates the categories of universities used in our analysis - Boliver clusters examination issues such as Centre Assessed Grades in 2020, and Teacher Assessed Grades in 2021.8
+7 Technical Appendix Section TA7 illustrates the categories of universities used in our analysis - Boliver clusters

-&lt;sup>7 See Technical Appendix Table 7 for full details of which variables are available for our analysis.
+8 See Technical Appendix Table 7 for full details of which variables are available for our analysis.